-The following Compensation Discussion and Analysis ("CD&A") provides information on the compensation arrangements for our named executive officers, or NEOs, and is intended to provide context for the decisions underlying the compensation paid to our NEOs in 2018.
+The following Compensation Discussion and Analysis ("CD&A") provides information on the compensation arrangements for our named executive officers, or NEOs, and is intended to provide context for the decisions underlying the compensation paid to our NEOs in 2019.
 This CD&A should be read together with the compensation tables and related disclosures set forth below.
-Our NEOs for 2018 and their positions at the end of fiscal 2018 were as follows:
+Our NEOs for 2019 and their positions at the end of fiscal 2019 were as follows:

-- Dennis M. Lanfear, President and Chief Executive Officer; - Jean-Frédéric Viret, Ph.D., Chief Financial Officer; - Barbara K. Finck, M.D., Chief Medical Officer; - · Vincent Anicetti, Chief Operating Officer; and - · Vladimir Vexler, Ph.D., Chief Scientific Officer.
+- Dennis M. Lanfear, President and Chief Executive Officer; - Jean-Frédéric Viret, Ph.D., Chief Financial Officer; - Vincent Anicetti, Chief Operating Officer; - · Vladimir Vexler, Ph.D., Chief Scientific Officer; and - Darlene P. Horton, M.D., former Chief Medical and Regulatory Affairs Officer.